What is the background to CE Marking?

 The

-requirements common to all the member states.
-If it does this, then movement between member states is promoted as
+If it does this, then movement between member states is

-additional local requirements.
+having to meet additional local requirements.

 The

-driver to this was the Machinery Directive which has been enacted in each
+driver to this was the Machinery Directive which has been enacted in

-member state.
-In the UK, the
+each member state.
+In

-subsequent amendments.
+2008 and subsequent amendments.

 Who polices CE Marking?